The Da Vinci Code: Positive

+Disparaging

+Stephen King likened Brown's work to "Jokes for the John", calling such literature the "intellectual equivalent of Kraft Macaroni and Cheese".
+Roger Ebert described it as a "potboiler written with little grace and style", although he added it did "supply an intriguing plot".
+In his review of the film National Treasure, whose plot also involves ancient conspiracies and treasure hunts, he wrote: "I should read a potboiler like The Da Vinci Code every once in a while, just to remind myself that life is too short to read books like The Da Vinci Code."
 While interviewing Umberto Eco in a 2008 issue of The Paris Review, Lila Azam Zanganeh characterized The Da Vinci Code as "a bizarre little offshoot" of Eco's novel, Foucault's Pendulum.
 In response, Eco remarked, "Dan Brown is a character from Foucault's Pendulum!
 I invented him.
 He shares my characters' fascinations—the world conspiracy of Rosicrucians, Masons, and Jesuits.
 The role of the Knights Templar.
 The hermetic secret.
 The principle that everything is connected.
 I suspect Dan Brown might not even exist."

-The book appeared at number 43 on a 2010 list of 101 best books ever written, which was derived from a survey of more than 15,000 Australian readers.
+Negative

 Salman Rushdie said during a lecture, "Do not start me on The Da Vinci Code.
 A novel so bad that it gives bad novels a bad name."
 Stephen Fry has referred to Brown's writings as "complete loose stool-water" and "arse gravy of the worst kind".
 In a live chat on June 14, 2006, he clarified, "I just loathe all those book[s] about the Holy Grail and Masons and Catholic conspiracies and all that botty-dribble.
 I mean, there's so much more that's interesting and exciting in art and in history.
 It plays to the worst and laziest in humanity, the desire to think the worst of the past and the desire to feel superior to it in some fatuous way."

-Stephen King likened Dan Brown's work to "Jokes for the John", calling such literature the "intellectual equivalent of Kraft Macaroni and Cheese".
-The New York Times, while reviewing the movie based on the book, called the book "Dan Brown's best-selling primer on how not to write an English sentence".
+A. O. Scott, reviewing the movie based on the book for The New York Times, called the book "Dan Brown's best-selling primer on how not to write an English sentence".
 The New Yorker reviewer Anthony Lane refers to it as "unmitigated junk" and decries "the crumbling coarseness of the style".
-Linguist Geoffrey Pullum and others posted several entries critical of Dan Brown's writing, at Language Log, calling Brown one of the "worst prose stylists in the history of literature" and saying Brown's "writing is not just bad; it is staggeringly, clumsily, thoughtlessly, almost ingeniously bad".
-Roger Ebert described it as a "potboiler written with little grace and style", although he said it did "supply an intriguing plot".
-In his review of the film National Treasure, whose plot also involves ancient conspiracies and treasure hunts, he wrote: "I should read a potboiler like The Da Vinci Code every once in a while, just to remind myself that life is too short to read books like The Da Vinci Code."
+Linguist Geoffrey Pullum and others posted several entries critical of Brown's writing, at Language Log, calling Brown one of the "worst prose stylists in the history of literature" and saying Brown's "writing is not just bad; it is staggeringly, clumsily, thoughtlessly, almost ingeniously bad".